servicetitan/Stl.Fusion.Samples/docs/tutorial/README.md

 C# code featured here.
 All you need is [Try .NET] or [Docker].~~

 > **NOTE: Currently you can't run the Tutorial** (but you still can read it).
-> Microsoft is the one to blame: they don't maintain `dotnet try` tool, which still targets .NET Core 3.1 only.
+> Microsoft is the one to blame: they don't maintain `dotnet try` tool, which still targets only .NET Core 3.1.

 The simplest way to run this tutorial: